Anu062004/ShiftAidNew/README.md

 - NFT Impact Badges minted for each donor as proof of contribution
 - Campaign splits allowing donations to be auto-divided among multiple NGOs
 - Public Impact Analytics API so anyone can display live donation stats
+- Multi-language support for global accessibility
+- Mobile app for iOS and Android
+- Integration with more DEX aggregators for better rates

 ## 📝 License